One Week Italy Road Trip Itinerary (Coast, Wine, History)

 Day 1: Arrive in Italy and Travel to Cinque Terre

 Cinque Terre is about 3 hours from Milan Airport and 2 hours from Florence Airport.
 As there are not many parking options within Cinque Terre the best option would be to park the car in La Spezia or Levanto and take the Cinque Terre train from there to the villages.
-There is a parking garage at the La Spezia Centrale train station where it is safe to park overnight.
+There is a parking garage at the La Spezia Centrale train station.
+If you are basing yourself in Florence and don’t plan to rent a car, you could book this organized tour to Cinque Terre.

 Where to Stay in Cinque Terre